danilrudin/danilrudin/README.md

 ## 👋 Hi there!

 I’m Danil Rudin aka Maslinin, and I'm 20 years old.
-I graduated from `Moscow College of Business Technologies` with a degree in `Information Security of Automated Systems`.
+I graduated from `Moscow College of Business Technologies` with a degree in `Information Safety of Automated Systems`.

 Now I work for `Logrocon Software Engineering`.